-Published since 1970, SPE's journal, Exposure, is exclusively devoted to the analysis and understanding of photography through scholarly insight, historical perspectives, critical dialogue, educational issues, and reviews of contemporary photographic publications.
-Exposure is published bi-annually in the Spring (March) and Fall (September).
+Published since 1970, SPE's journal, Exposure, has been devoted to the analysis and understanding of photography through scholarly insight, historical perspectives, critical dialogue, educational issues, and reviews of contemporary photographic publications.
+Originally launched as a quarterly, in recent years Exposure underwent a re-design and has been published bi-annually in the spring (March) and fall (September).

 CALL FOR ESSAYS, ART, PROJECTS